zdanek/maverick/docs/modules/vision.md

 `maverick restart visiond`
 This service is started by default.
 Visiond tries to autodetect the connected camera, the stream type (raw,mjpeg,h264), then optimal encoding type and the payloading, and also tries to autodetect and utilise any connected hardware encoding capabilities.
 The config file can be used to override any part of the autodetected pipeline construction.
 For example, the Raspberry Pi with the Pi camera has a very specific set of requirements to stream video - it requires Raw stream from the first v4l2 video source with pixel format I420, attached directly to the hardware OMX h264 encoder, then rtph264pay payloading before sending to the udp output sink.
-Visiond makes the best effort to detect all this, but the config file can be used to specifically set these requirements, eg:
+Visiond usually automatically detects all of this, but the config file can be used to specifically set these requirements, eg:
 ```
 camera_device = /dev/video0
 format = yuv